Aarti Sequeira: Food Network career

 The Food Network launched Sequeira's six-episode cooking show Aarti Party on August 22, 2010, one week after her victory on The Next Food Network Star.
 The half-hour series focused on easy ways to enhance American favorite dishes with Indian flavors and influences.
 It marked the Food Network's first show focused on Indian cuisine, and Sequeira became one of the network's first Asian hosts.
 She was also featured in Food Network Magazine and appeared at the Food Network New York City Wine & Food Festival that October.
 The series was filmed on a sound stage at Culver Studios in Culver City.
 Sequeira had to conceive 40 recipes in the span of one month for the series, which she described as challenging but "great for your brain because you start thinking creatively much more quickly".
 She was able to utilize recipes she had prepared and published on her blog prior to appearing on Food Network.
 She had originally hoped the series would have variety show elements, like her online show, but that did not happen due to time restraints.
 Aarti Party was renewed for a second season, which debuted in December 2010, and then later received a third season, but was cancelled after about one year.

 In September 2012, Sequeira was a headliner at the Savor the Central Coast, a culinary festival in San Luis Obispo County, California.
 She hosted the series Taste in Translation and was a co-host on Drop 5lbs with Good Housekeeping, both of which debuted in January 2013 on the Cooking Channel.
-Sequeira also hosted Hidden Eats, a Cooking Channel travel series, and was a contestant on the competitive cooking reality shows Cutthroat Kitchen All-Stars and Chopped All-Stars, winning on both.
+Sequeira also hosted Hidden Eats, a Cooking Channel travel series, making her the first Asian woman host of a National Food Travelogue series on US national television: helmed Taste in Translation (Cooking Channel, 2013) and was a contestant on the competitive cooking reality shows Cutthroat Kitchen All-Stars and Chopped All-Stars, winning on both.
 She is a frequent judge on cooking game shows Guy's Grocery Games, hosted by Guy Fieri, and From Duff Til Dawn, hosted by Duff Goldman.
 Fieri nicknamed Sequeira "the spice queen" because of her love of spices.
 She has also appeared on various other Food Network and Cooking Channel shows, including The Best Thing I Ever Ate, The Best Thing I Ever Made, Guilty Pleasures, Unique Eats, and Unique Sweets.
 In November 2020, Sequeira appeared on a special Thanksgiving episode of the Selena Gomez-hosted HBO Max cooking show Selena + Chef.
 In the episode, entitled "Selena + Aarti: Friendsgiving", Sequeira helped Gomez cook a Thanksgiving turkey for the first time.
 Since 2021, Sequeira has appeared as a judge on the holiday-themed cooking reality shows Holiday Wars, and Halloween Wars.